jonathanong/horizontal-grid-packing/README.md

 ```

 This library assumes you know the aspect ratio of each grid element.
-Each element should either have a `data-aspect-ratio` attribute, `data-width` and `data-height` attributes, or a `.aspectRatio` attribute.
+Each element should either have a `data-aspect-ratio` attribute, `data-width` and `data-height` attributes, or an `.aspectRatio` Javascript attribute.
 If you do not know these attributes, use a library such as [imagesloaded](https://github.com/desandro/imagesloaded) to calculate the dimensions before using this library.

 ### Pack(container, options)